selwynpolit/d9book/book/nodes_n_fields.md

 }
 ```

-## How to get current nid, node type and title
+## Get the current nid, node type and title

 Here are two ways to retrieve the current node -- via the request or using the route